Creating a Senior-Friendly Kitchen: 6 Tips to Keep your Loved One Safe

-Simple kitchen updates can help seniors be more independent and keeps them safer.
-Plus, being able to take care of everyday tasks on their own boosts their mood and self-esteem.
-Remodeling a kitchen can be expensive and slow, so New Life Bath & Kitchen shares 6 simple kitchen updates that you can do yourself.
+Simple kitchen updates can help seniors stay more independent and safer.
+Plus, being able to take care of everyday tasks on their boosts their mood and self-esteem.
+Remodeling a kitchen can be expensive and slow, so New Life Bath & Kitchen shares six simple kitchen updates you can do yourself.

-The kitchen is the center of the home, but when someone is unable to safely or easily move through this important hub, life becomes difficult.
-If you have an endless budget, you can do a lot to fully customize the kitchen to be accessible to the needs of the seniors in your life.
+The kitchen is the center of the home, but when someone cannot safely or easily move through this critical hub, life becomes difficult.
+If you have an unlimited budget, you can do a lot to fully customize the kitchen to meet the needs of an older adult.

-As you can see, minor adjustments can often make huge differences.
-When you think about the areas of the kitchen that are the biggest problem for your senior, you’ll be able to adapt the work area in ways that can make independent living easier and safer.
+But as you can see, a senior-friendly kitchen doesn't have to be complicated or expensive.
+Minor adjustments can often make huge differences.
+When you think about the areas of the kitchen that are the biggest problem for your loved one, you’ll be able to adapt the work area in ways that can make independent living easier and safer.

-But most of us don’t have that magical endless budget.
-And so we need to make the kitchen more accessible using affordable, do-it-yourself ways.
+Most of us don’t have a magical, endless budget, so we need to make the kitchen more accessible using affordable DIY methods.
 Read on for 6 DIY tips to make your older adult’s kitchen more senior-friendly.

 Insufficient lighting can be dangerous in the kitchen for seniors.